|

 Instructions

-• Prepare the Oven and Pan: Heat the oven to 325 F (165 C) and grease and flour a 9-by-5-bt-3-inch loaf pan.
+• Heat the oven to 325°F (165°C) and grease and flour a 9-by-5-by-3-inch loaf pan.

-• Cream the Butter and Sugar: In a mixing bowl with electric mixer, beat the butter and brown sugar until light, about 3 minutes.
+• In a mixing bowl with an electric mixer, beat the butter and brown sugar until light, about 3 minutes.
+Add the eggs to the butter and sugar mixture, one at a time, beating well after each addition.
+Beat in the vanilla.

-• Bake and Cool: Spread the batter in the prepared loaf pan and bake for 55 to 65 minutes or until a toothpick or wooden skewer comes out with just a few crumbs clinging.
+• Spread the batter in the prepared loaf pan and bake for 55 to 65 minutes or until a toothpick or wooden skewer comes out with just a few crumbs clinging.
 Cool in the pan on a rack for 15 minutes, then remove the cake to the rack to cool completely.

 baked chocolate loaf cake sliced